How to Claim Against Close Brothers Finance: Step-by-Step Guide

 • Any unexpected fees or charges applied to your account.

-• Large balloon payments (for PCP) that may have been misrepresented at the time of signing.
+• Substantial balloon payments (PCP) which may have been misrepresented to you at signing.

 4. Evidence of Financial Impact

-In order to support your argument, have documents that illustrate how the mis-selling affected your finances negatively.
+Have documents to show that the mis-selling had a detrimental impact on your finances.
 This may involve bank statements, surprise charges, or extra expenses you did not know about

 • Proof of undisclosed commissions – If your dealer received a commission that influenced your interest rate, look for any documentation that mentions commission payments (this might be buried in the fine print of your agreement).

-• Higher-than-expected interest rates – If you were not informed that your interest rate was inflated due to a dealer commission, compare your rate to what was available on the market at the time.
+• Higher-than-expected interest rates – If you were not told your interest rate was higher because the dealer was taking a commission from it, check your rate against what was available on the market at that time.

 • Pressure to refinance – If you felt pressured to refinance your deal under unclear terms, keep records of any communications that suggest you had no other choice.